The History of Newmarch Gallery

 The vibrancy and creativity that now adorns our Council area, from stobie poles and murals, to the Prospect Gallery itself, is a testament to the guidance, perseverance and strong determination that Ann and the broader community showed in the 1980s in raising the profile of arts in the community and creating a strong grass roots movement.
 Beyond this, she was the first person to have an Artist in Residency with City of Prospect, the first woman to have a retrospective exhibition by the Art Gallery of SA, and is now a widely celebrated artist, with many significant Australian institutions holding her works in their collection.
 An Order of Australia recipient in 1989, an outstanding political activist and a trailblazer in feminist art, Ann remains incredibly humbled and community focused.
 “I feel very privileged in many areas of my life, and this is a real honour.”

-The Prospect Gallery will officially become the Newmarch Gallery in October 2019 when the new doors open on Prospect Road, and a range of celebrations will be in place to mark this incredible journey and pave the way for the new march ahead!
+The Prospect Gallery officially became the Newmarch Gallery in October 2019 when the new doors opened on Prospect Road, and a range of celebrations took place to mark this incredible journey and paved the way for the new march ahead!

 “I feel like I have led the new march in many things for myself and the community… the first in this, the first in that.”

 Ann Newmarch's Oral History, courtesy of the State Library of South Australia, is now available online.
 Simply click on the links below - each Oral History varies in duration and is a fascinating insight into Ann, her art, life and career, as well as Prospect.